malcolm-kee/malcolm-kee/til/javascript/testing-console-error.md

 });
 ```

-However, this approach has a downside that is there is any error thrown during the test, you can't see the error at all.
+However, this approach has a downside: if there is any error logged during the test, you can't see the error at all.

-To make sure that will not happen, the closest thing you can do is to assert the call time.
+To make sure that will not happen, the closest thing you can do is to assert how many the console method has been called.

 ```js
 beforeAll(() => {